1. Debunking some myths, and re-learning some basic facts:

 c.
 You can make plenty of smaller mistakes and your kids will still turn out fine - relax.

 d.
-Not all “old-fashioned” parenting methods are bad, no matter what the “experts” tell you
+Not all "old-fashioned" parenting methods are bad, no matter what the "experts" tell you (but some are!)

 e.
 Kids behave like kids because their brains are wired that way - until their early 20s!